Share to Help Inspire Others

 Tomato and Spinach Egg Muffins

-Egg muffins are great for meal prep because your oven’s on anyway… so why make one tray when you can make 2 (or more) and automatically prep-breakfast for the next few days?
+Egg muffins are great for meal prep because your oven is on anyway, so why make one tray when you can make two and automatically prep breakfast for the next few days.

 4 Egg Muffins on a cutting board on a kitchen counter